MakerTobey/OpenMicrofluidics/OpenFlexure Fluorescence Microscope Fluorescence/README.md

 The official [discussion on a fluorescence version of the OpenFlexure Microscope takes place here](https://github.com/rwb27/openflexure_microscope/issues/43).
 Relevant [illumination parts (Kohler illumination, condenser) are discussed here](https://github.com/rwb27/openflexure_microscope/issues/77).

-The key aspects of requirements and actions are beeing discussed on the [Open FADS part of this repository](https://github.com/MakerTobey/OpenMicrofluidics/tree/master/Open%20Fluorescence%20Activated%20Droplet%20Sorting%20(FADS)).
+The key aspects of this build and modifications are beeing discussed on the [Open FADS part of this repository](https://github.com/MakerTobey/OpenMicrofluidics/tree/master/Open%20Fluorescence%20Activated%20Droplet%20Sorting%20(FADS)).